List of holidays

 The UAE Cabinet granted equal leaves to the public and private sectors.
 This decision aims to achieve a balance between the two sectors in the number of official holidays they are entitled to.

-Here is a list of public holidays for the years 2021 and 2022 applicable to both public and private sectors.
+Here is a list of public holidays for the year 2023 applicable to both public and private sectors.

 - Gregorian New Year: 1 January